Hodgkin’s lymphoma is a serious condition.

 These acne-like lesions, otherwise known as papules usually develop in the parts of the body affected by the lymphoma.

-Survival rate is a portion of people with the same type and stage of cancer still alive a certain amount of time after they were diagnosed.
+The survival rate is a portion of people with the same type and stage of cancer still alive a certain amount of time after they were diagnosed.

 Usually, the time frame used for survival rate is five years.